• Australia

 Find out more about getting an Australian Bank Account here.

-Australia has a very good superannuation scheme which requires employers to contribute a mandatory 12% of an employee’s annual salary to his or her pension.
-This amount is not deducted from the employee’s salary but contributed by the employer on top of salary.
-This differs from the superannuation KiwiSaver plan to which New Zealand employers only contribute 2% of your pay if the employee himself contributes from his pay.
+Australia has a very good superannuation scheme that requires employers to contribute a mandatory 12% of an employee’s annual salary to his or her pension.
+This amount is not deducted from the employee’s salary but contributed by the employer on top of the salary.
+This differs from the superannuation KiwiSaver plan in which New Zealand employers only contribute 2% of your pay if the employee himself contributes from his pay.

 Find out more about Australian Super here http://www.australiansuper.com/ and more about KiwiSaver and withdrawing funds from KiwiSaver here http://www.kiwisaver.govt.nz/already/get-money/early/moving/.

-If you are currently receiving the NZ pension and want to know about getting the Australian pension read my post on Can a NZ citizen get an Australian benefit or pension?
+If you are currently receiving the NZ pension and want to know about getting the Australian pension read my post on can an NZ citizen get an Australian benefit or pension?

-Paying bills in Australia is made safe and easy with BPAY.
+Paying bills in Australia is safe and easy with BPAY.
 BPAY allows you to receive and pay bills quickly and securely through your internet or phone banking service 24/7.
-Each bill you have is assigned a unique payment ID that allows you avoid the rest of the details and just use this reference ID which is checked for correctness before the payment is made.
+Each bill you have is assigned a unique payment ID, which allows you to avoid the rest of the details and just use this reference ID, which is checked for correctness before the payment is made.

 Editor’s Note: It took me a little while to get my head around the Australia banking system, but it is straight forward for me now.
 You access BPAY through your internet banking and the majority of invoices include the BPAY option.
 You can also pay at your local Post Shop using BPAY.